lmegviar/somethingIAte/PRESS-RELEASE.md

 Elimination diets take time and commitment.
 Even with careful adherance, it can be difficult to determine which foods, if any, are truly to blame for one's symptoms.

 Solution
-Something I Ate allows the user to simply track their diet and occurance of symptoms and determines correlations, without the need for extensive avoidance of any one food group.
+Something I Ate allows the user to simply track their diet and occurence of symptoms and determines correlations, without the need for extensive avoidance of any one food group.

 "Something I Ate allows you to keep a flexible diet while helping you to identify potential problem foods."